 “Just Elizabeth.
 I will go and tell Joseph now.”

 “Now?”
 Anne choked, panic clawing up her throat.
 Was her daughter's honor to be sealed so soon?
+She yearned to put off the inevitable.
 “Stay, rest for a time.”

 “It will be all right,” Mary rose to her feet.
 “Whatever Joseph says, I am the Lord's servant.
 God shall care for me.”